Veggie athletes, have you been feeling tired even when you are not working out?

 I shared this earlier this week on my social media, but it was just too good (and important!) to not share here on my website as well!

 Fatigue can be caused by a variety of things, so this is not an exhaustive list!
 Always see a healthcare provider if you have been dealing with fatigue for more than a few weeks.
-Under-eating & low ferritin, iron, vitamin D, &/or B-12 are more common causes of fatigue in all athletes, but especially female & veggie athletes.
+Under-eating and low ferritin, iron, vitamin D, and/or B-12 are more common causes of fatigue in all athletes, but especially female and veggie athletes.

-Interpreting your lab results & helping you meet your needs is a service I provide as a RDN! πŸ’ͺ🏻 If you want to work with me via 1:1 counseling or for a lab interpretation session sign up for a free 15 minute discovery call to learn more or contact me to get signed up. πŸ™‚
+Interpreting your lab results and helping you meet your needs is a service I provide as a RDN! 💪🏻 If you want to work with me via 1:1 counseling or for a lab interpretation session contact me to learn more or get signed up. 🙂

 References